 Alcohol health days are offered to organisations; such as workplaces and community venues for example, Haltons Vintage Rally or the Runcorn Carnival where the local community have the opportunity to seek advice around lower risk drinking in order for them to make an informed choice around their drinking.
 This may involve the use of the alcohol free bar, and opportunistic alcohol screening and brief alcohol advice may also be offered.

-Identifying alcohol problems in working age adults

-In Halton the Health Improvement Team deliver a programme of Identification and Brief Advice (IBA) training to targeted front line staff to enable them to identify those at risk as a result of their drinking in the adult population of Halton at the earliest opportunity.
-This enables clients to receive brief alcohol advice based on their screening result and/or a referral into specialist alcohol service can be made to ensure that a comprehensive assessment is made and an appropriate treatment plan put in place for the individual.
-This is supported by the alcohol care pathway being covered within the training programme.
+Identifying alcohol problems in working age adults In Halton the Health Improvement Team deliver a programme of Identification and Brief Advice (IBA) training to targeted front line staff to enable them to identify those at risk as a result of their drinking in the adult population of Halton at the earliest opportunity.
+This enables clients to receive brief alcohol advice based on their screening result and/or a referral into specialist alcohol service can be made if appropriate.
 Amongst those who are trained to routinely provide early identification and brief advice to their clients are; health and social care teams, for example GPs, practice nurses, midwives and the police and fire service.

-Treatment

-Halton public health team commissions an alcohol liaison service at both Whiston and Warrington hospitals.
+Treatment Halton public health team commissions an alcohol liaison service at both Whiston and Warrington hospitals.
 The alcohol liaison service provides support with the medical management of patients with alcohol problems within the hospital, the implementation of case-finding strategy and delivery of brief advice within the hospital, liaison with community alcohol and other specialist services, and the education and support for other healthcare workers in the hospital.

-Halton public health team commission a drug and alcohol integrated recovery service, operated by Crime reduction initiative (CRI).
+Halton public health team commission a drug and alcohol integrated recovery service, operated by Crime Reduction Initiative (CRI).
 The service provides rapid and open access to drug and alcohol treatment.
+What more could we be doing?

 We currently do not have a local social marketing strategy on alcohol.
 This would help in changing attitudes and behaviour locally around alcohol among identified groups in order to prevent harm.
 This would ensure consistent and clear messages on safe drinking to be delivered across all agencies.
 We could do more to support local business in developing workplace alcohol policies.
 We need to ensure that clear referral pathways exist between services to support individuals who misuse alcohol.

-In order to promote safe and sensible drinking among working age adults we will:

-Develop a coordinated alcohol awareness campaign aimed working age adults to include supporting the local promotion of national alcohol awareness campaigns e.g. Dry January, Alcohol awareness week and Drink Wise campaigns

-Support local workplaces in developing workplace alcohol policies.
+In order to promote safe and sensible drinking among working age adults we will: Develop a coordinated alcohol awareness campaign aimed at working age adults to include supporting the local promotion of national alcohol awareness campaigns e.g. Dry January, Alcohol awareness week and Drink Wise campaigns Support local workplaces in developing workplace alcohol policies.